MubTaXim/AFK-V2/README.md

 # Minecraft AFK Bot v2

-A Minecraft bot using **mineflayer** and **mineflayer-pathfinder** that can explore the world randomly.
-This bot can navigate through the Minecraft world, avoid hostile mobs, and automatically reconnect if it gets kicked from the server.
+A duel Minecraft bot using **mineflayer** and **mineflayer-pathfinder** that can explore the world randomly.
+These two bot can navigate through the Minecraft world and automatically reconnect if it gets kicked from the server.
+These bot functions independendtly without relying on eachother.

 ## Table of Contents